ahervy/www/src/content/portfolio/api-docs.md

 meta_description: API documentation with interactive examples, streamlined onboarding, and a focus on developer experience for OpenWeather's Current Weather API.
 summary: |
   Rebuilt API documentation to provide a clear path to first API call, using an OpenAPI-based reference and task-focused quickstart
-audience: Backend and frontend developers integrating current weather data.
+audience: Backend and frontend developers integrating current weather data
-role: Technical writer and documentation strategist.
+role: Technical writer and documentation strategist
 deliverables:
   - OpenAPI specification
   - Getting started guide